elasekness/RNASeq_workshop/Day2.md

 The long way:

-	trim_galore -q 30 --length 100 --trim-n --paired 222-6H-S3-1_S2_R1_001.fastq.gz 222-6H-S3-1_S2_R2_001.fastq.gz
+	trim_galore -q 30 --length 100 --trim-n --paired wt-1_R1.fastq.gz wt-1_R2.fastq.gz

 > TrimGalore will automatically detect the sequencing adapter and trim it from our reads. <br>
 > We also trim reads to a PHRED quality score of 30 (1/1000 chance of being a miscalled base), remove ambiguous bases, and only retain reads with a minimum length of 100 bp. <br>
-> The `paired` option keeps R1 and R2 reads together, which is necessary for most mapping software. <br>
+> The `--paired` option keeps R1 and R2 reads together, which is necessary for most mapping software. <br>
-> Other popular read trimming software include [fastp](https://github.com/OpenGene/fastp) and [Trimmomatic](https://github.com/usadellab/Trimmomatic)
+> Other popular read trimming programs include [fastp](https://github.com/OpenGene/fastp) and [Trimmomatic](https://github.com/usadellab/Trimmomatic)

 The short way:

 	ls *R1.fastq.gz | cut -d "_" -f 1 > seqlist
-	for filn in `cat seqlist`; do trim_galore -q 30 --length 100 --trim-n --paired $filn"_R1_001.fastq.gz" $filn"_R2_001.fastq.gz"; done
+	for filn in `cat seqlist`; do trim_galore -q 30 --length 100 --trim-n --paired $filn"_R1.fastq.gz" $filn"_R2.fastq.gz"; done

-> Here, we are listing all R1 fastq files and cutting them on the underscore delimiter to take the first field, which is the base name for each PE fastq file.
+> Here, we are listing all R1 fastq files and cutting them on the underscore delimiter to take the first field, which is the base name for each PE fastq file (For example, wt-1). <br>
 > We then save that output to a file called 'seqlist.'
-You can `cat` the seqlist file to see the results.
+You can `cat` the seqlist file to see the results. <br>
 > The next command is the for loop.
-Instead of looping through files one-by-one, we are looping through the 'seqlist' file line-by-line
+Instead of looping through files one-by-one, we are looping through the 'seqlist' file line-by-line to obtain the basename of each PE library. <br>
-> to obtain the basename of each PE run.
-The back ticks represent a subprocess.
-The output of the subprocess command `cat` is being passed
+> The back ticks represent a subprocess.
+The output of the subprocess command `cat` is being passed to the for-loop.  <br>
-> to the for loop.
-Thus, each basename in our 'seqlist' file becomes a variable.
-We then use this basename to specify the R1 and R2 fastq files
-> by filling in the reminder of the unique part of each PE file's name.
-For example, `$filn` will get interpreted as 'cont1' and the file endings
+> Thus, each basename in our 'seqlist' file becomes a variable.
+We then use this basename to specify the R1 and R2 fastq files by filling in the reminder of the unique part of each PE file's name. <br>
-> "\_1.fastq" and "\_2.fastq" will be interpreted literally because of the quotation marks so that we get the full file names,
+> For example, `$filn` will get interpreted as 'wt-1' and the file endings "\_R1.fastq.gz" and "\_R2.fastq.gz" will be interpreted literally because of the quotation marks, which gives us the full file names: 'wt-1_R1.fastq.gz' and 'wt-1_R2.fastq.gz'.
-> 'cont1_1.fastq' and 'cont1_2.fastq'.

 <br>

 ## Quantify transcripts with Salmon

-[Salmon](https://combine-lab.github.io/salmon/) is a 'wicked fast' program that allows the direct quantification of reads against a transcriptome (no need for SAM or BAM files).
+[Salmon](https://combine-lab.github.io/salmon/) is a 'wicked fast' program that allows the direct quantification of reads against a transcriptome (no need for an initial read mapping step).
-Because we don't have a transcriptome (we did not perform a de-novo assembly of our reads), we'll use the coding sequences that we downloaded as a substitute.
+We'll use the coding sequences that we downloaded as our transcripts.

 To make typing downstream commands easier, let's move our reference coding sequence fasta file and our trimmed read files to a new directory.